deutschebank/fluxnova-docs-manual/content/get-started/quick-start/service-task.md

 When you're done, save your changes by clicking *File > Save File As..*.
 In the dialogue that appears, navigate to a folder of your choice and save the diagram as something like `payment.bpmn`.

-{{< get-tag repo="flowave-get-started-quickstart" tag="Step-1" >}}
+{{< get-tag repo="fluxnova-get-started-quickstart" tag="Step-1" >}}

 # Implement an external task worker

 After modeling the process, we want to execute some business logic.

-Flowave Platform is built so that your business logic can be implemented in different languages.
+Fluxnova Platform is built so that your business logic can be implemented in different languages.
 You have the choice which language suits your project best.

-In this quick start, we'll show you how to use Flowave's ready-to-go task clients in:
+In this quick start, we'll show you how to use Fluxnova's ready-to-go task clients in:

 - [Java](#a-using-java)
 - [JavaScript (NodeJS)](#b-using-javascript-nodejs)